bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Fork (a regular fork where all nodes follow the same consensus rules, so the fork is resolved once one chain has more proof of work than another), Hard fork (a permanent divergence in the block chain caused by non-upgraded nodes not following new consensus rules), Software fork (when one or more developers permanently develops a codebase separately from other developers), Git fork (when one or more developers temporarily develops a codebase separately from other developers

+  SSL signature
+    Signatures created and recognized by major SSL implementations such as OpenSSL.

   Stale block
     Blocks which were successfully mined but which aren't included on the current best block chain, likely because some other block at the same height had its chain extended first.

     **Not to be confused with:** Orphan block (a block whose previous (parent) hash field points to an unknown block, meaning the orphan can't be validated)

+  Standard block relay
+    The regular block relay method: announcing a block with an inv message and waiting for a response.

   Standard Transaction
     A transaction that passes Bitcoin Core's IsStandard() and IsStandardTx() tests.
 Only standard transactions are mined or broadcast by peers running the default Bitcoin Core software.